pnnl/BEM-for-PRM/content/userguide/quick_start/create_prototyp.md

 ### Create a prototype model

 OpenStudio Standard package embedded code to generate OpenStudio version of prototype buildings.
-In this quick tutorial, we will create a prototype building and then run the ASHRAE 90.1-2019 Appendix G (PRM) automation process.
+This quick tutorial will create a prototype building and run the ASHRAE 90.1-2019 Appendix G (PRM) automation process.

-To begin with, we need to import both packages
+To begin with, we need to import both packages.

 ```ruby
 require 'openstudio'